KingHarv/MT-Finance-TechTest/README.md

 (If it's expected that this function ONLY be present on an insertion of a non-release-charge Loan Charge, then this functionality has been achieved, however, I have considered that the desire to have a Release Charge constantly being the latest Charge Date item for new Records should then likely extend against all existing records — not just insertions.)

 Issue:
 When both rules operate at once, it *can* create a feedback loop in high-volume orgs — where each new charge forces updates to the Release Charge, triggering excessive record edits and CPU time usage (larger the org, larger the processing, larger the likelyhood of hitting governance limits and thus optimization is key).
-Consider that existing records can also cause the amende Release Charge's Date to land on another Loan Charge where the Date is the same — repeating the cycle.
+Consider that existing records can also cause the amended Release Charge's Date to land on another Loan Charge where the Date is the same — repeating the cycle.

 Workaround Implemented:
 I opted to only apply the one-month extension for the first instance of a Charge Date conflict.
 This demonstrates the function and sound logic behind it, especially for the scale presumed to be deployed in, but still must be aware of potential limitations.